 - have completed 2 consecutive years of religious ed prior to this year’s class

-- complete the registration form and return it to Stephanie Lasitter with a copy of your child’s baptismal certificate and $75 fee
+- complete the registration form and return it to Maria Barontini with a copy of your child’s baptismal certificate and $75 fee

 Each 8th grade student must be enrolled to receive the Sacrament.
 This enrollment includes the $75 fee, registration form, and a copy of the student’s baptismal certificate.
 Confirmation families only pay the $75 fee- they DO NOT pay the $45 RE fee to the Pastoral Associate for Children’s Catechisis.
-Please complete and return the Confirmation 2017 Registration form to Stephanie Lasitter.
+Please complete and return the Confirmation 2018 Registration form (not yet available) to Maria Barontini.

 *Please note: All POPCS, St. Joseph’s Catholic School, and homeschooled students must submit a Confirmation registration form and meet the requirements for Confirmation outside of the POPCS/St. Joseph’s classroom save the Sunday morning class attendance.